 Download a Copy

-View or download the City Charter (PDF).
+View or download the latest version of the City Charter.

 Charter of the City of Norton, Ohio